-The Embassy of Iceland in Washington D.C. represents Iceland vis-a-vis the United States, as well as Mexico, Paraguay and Uruguay.
+The Embassy of Iceland in Washington D.C. represents Iceland vis-a-vis the United States, as well as Argentina, Brazil, Chile and Mexico.
 The Embassy's mission is to promote political, economic and cultural relations with these countries.

 The Embassy of Iceland in Washington D.C. opened in 1941 and was among the first Embassies opened by Iceland, see Iceland and the US.
 The Embassy runs an Overseas Business Service for North-America, located in the Consulate General of Iceland in New York.

 Embassy of Iceland in Washington D.C.Address

 House of Sweden, 2900 K Street N.W. #509

 Open all week days from 09:00 - 16:00Embassy of Iceland in Washington D.C.Facebook hlekkurEmbassy of Iceland in Washington D.C.Twitte hlekkur